Phone Number

 Shoaib Arshad

-Mr Shoaib Arshad is our hand surgeon at Canova Medical in Wilmslow, Cheshire
+Mr Shoaib Arshad is our hand Doctor at Canova Medical in Wilmslow, Cheshire

-For those seeking a deeper understanding of carpal tunnel surgery, numerous resources are available.
-Engaging with these resources prior to your surgery can provide a more profound understanding and set realistic expectations.
-Your surgeon at Canova Medical will provide comprehensive information, and reputable health websites also offer valuable insights.
+For those seeking a deeper understanding of carpal tunnel Procedure, numerous resources are available.
+Engaging with these resources prior to your Procedure can provide a more profound understanding and set realistic expectations.
+Your Doctor at Canova Medical will provide comprehensive information, and reputable health websites also offer valuable insights.
 Don’t hesitate to seek second opinions or engage in forums where others share their personal experiences.

 carpal tunnel